-- Make recommendations to the Board regarding the appointment or discharge of the firm of Chartered Accountants to act as external auditor for the year.
-The Committee will consider the following prior to making a recommendation: - the external auditor's qualifications, independence, objectivity and internal policies and practices for quality control; - o the terms of the engagement, audit fees and services to be provided; and - o the performance of the auditor. - Obtain and review a report from the external auditor at least annually addressing: - the firm's internal quality control procedures; - o any material issues raised by the most recent internal quality control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the firm, and any steps taken to deal with any such issues; and - o the firm's internal procedures to ensure independence and delineating all relationships between the firm and the Corporation that pertain to independence.
+- Make recommendations to the Board regarding the appointment or discharge of the firm of Chartered Professional Accountants to act as external auditor for the year.
+The Committee will consider the following prior to making a recommendation: - the external auditor's qualifications, independence, objectivity and internal policies and practices for quality control; - o the terms of the engagement, audit fees and services to be provided; and - o the performance of the auditor. - Obtain and review a report from the external auditor at least annually addressing: - the firm's internal quality control procedures; - o any material issues raised by the most recent internal quality control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the firm, and any steps taken to deal with any such issues; and - the firm's internal procedures to ensure independence and delineating all relationships between the firm and the Corporation that pertain to independence.

-- Review the report of the external auditor including the resolution of disagreements between management and the external auditor regarding financial reporting. - Review all material correspondences between the external auditor and management. - Review and approve the Annual Audit Plan and material changes to the Plan, and recommend to the Board the approval of audit fees. - Meet with the external auditor for an in-camera session at least quarterly.
+- Review the report of the external auditor including the resolution of disagreements between management and the external auditor regarding financial reporting. - Review all material correspondences between the external auditor and management. - Review and approve the Annual Audit Plan and material changes to the Plan, and recommend to the Board the approval of audit fees. - Review and concur in the selection of the lead engagement partner on his/her rotation. - Meet with the external auditor for an in-camera session at least quarterly.